Perennials & Biennials

 Native: Mediterranean

 Ancient Egyptians used fennel as food and medicine.
 Considered a snake bite remedy in ancient China.
-During the Middle Ages it was hung over doorways to drive away evil spirits.
+During the Middle Ages people hung it over doorways to drive away evil spirits.
 Fennel is also associated with the origin of the marathon.
 Athenian Pheidippides carried a fennel stalk on his 150-mile, 2-day run to Sparta to gather soldiers for the battle of Marathon with Persia in 490 B.C.
-The battle itself was also reportedly waged on a field of fennel.
-The Gardeners Dictionary, eighth ed.
+The battle itself was reportedly waged on a field of fennel.
+Miller’s The Gardeners Dictionary, eighth ed.
 1768.

 • Galium odoratum Sweet woodruff, Bedstraw Z 4-8